SEO Tips for B2B eCommerce Sites

 You can then build those keywords into the content on the website using your CMS (Content Management System).

 There are endless ways you can enhance the organic ranking of your website.
-Google are constantly changing the goalposts in terms of SEO too
+Google is constantly changing the goalposts in terms of SEO too

 As part of the regular updates included with our products, we're constantly updating the tools and underlying technology to keep ahead of the curve.